johnnyboldt/array-generator/README.md

 When the app loads you should see something like this:<br>
 ![alt text](https://github.com/johnnyboldt/array-generator/blob/master/public/screenshot.jpg)
-The app provides the ability to put in a different Minimum and Maximum number, sort the array in different ways, specify different combinations of delimiters, copy the array to your clipboard, and download the array in two different filetypes.
+The app provides the ability to:
+> specify a different minimum and maximum number
+> sort the array in different ways (including shuffle)
+> specify different combinations of delimiters
+> copy the array to your clipboard
+> download the array in two different filetypes.

 ## Additional potential work